-Now, comparing the behaviour of the light-tailed exponential distribution with the heavytailed Pareto distribution, and both with the empirical distribution, we clearly see that the former severely underestimates the magnitude of the extremes.
-Notably, for a return period of 10 000 years, which is typically used in the engineering design of major projects such as dams, Figure 2.5 shows that the exponential distribution predicts a rainfall depth of ~100 mm, a value that was in fact exceeded seven times in the 206-year available record.
-On the other hand, the Pareto distribution predicts a value of ~250 mm, 2.5 times higher (and as we will see in Digression 6.M, it becomes even higher if we also take into account the dependence structure of rainfall).
-Thus, inappropriate model selection, based on inappropriate theoretical considerations, may have substantial consequences in practical applications.
-Sooner or later, nature per se will reveal the inappropriateness (e.g. by frequent exceedances of the design values).
-In such cases, one could reexamine the theory (even though an alternative and more popular practice is to blame external agents and find good scapegoats).
+Now, comparing the behaviour of the light-tailed exponential distribution with the heavy-tailed Pareto distribution, and both with the empirical distribution, we clearly see that the former severely underestimates the magnitude of the extremes.
+Notably, for a return period of 10 000 years, which is typically used in the engineering design of major projects such as dams, Figure 2.5 shows that the exponential distribution predicts a rainfall depth of ~ 100 mm, a value that was in fact exceeded seven times in the 206-year available record.
+On the other hand, the Pareto distribution predicts a value of ~ 250 mm, 2.5 times higher (and as we will see in Digression 6.0, it becomes even higher if we also take into account the dependence structure of rainfall).
+Thus, inappropriate model selection based on inappropriate theoretical considerations can have substantial consequences when it comes to practical application.
+Sooner or later, Nature will expose how the inappropriate they are (e.g. by frequent exceedances of design values).
+In such cases, one could re-examine the theory (even though an alternative and more popular practice is to blame external agents and find good scapegoats).

 Indeed, in the 20th century, the light-tailed distributions constituted the dominant theoretical model in research and engineering practice.
-And given the substantial underestimation of extremes by this model, its failure (and its severe consequences) should not be regarded a surprise.
-By now, both theoretical advances and accumulated empirical evidence have shaken this model and have pointed towards heavy-tailed distributions.
+And given the substantial underestimation of extremes by this model, its failure (and its severe consequences) should not come as a surprise.
+By now, both theoretical advances and accumulated empirical evidence have shaken this model and pointed to heavy-tailed distributions.
 More details will be provided in Digression 8.G.

-In addition, Koutsoyiannis (2004a, 2005a, 2007) discussed several theoretical reasons that favour the heavy tailed distributions over the exponential case, which are consistent to the above discourse related to the hyperbolic background measure.
-Furthermore, the already discussed (Chapter 1) omnipresence of change and the non-static climate are consistent with heavy-tailed distributions, as will be further illustrated in Digression 3.H.
+In addition, Koutsoyiannis (2004a, 2005a, 2007) discussed several theoretical reasons that favour the heavy tailed distributions over the exponential case, which are consistent with the above considerations related to the hyperbolic background measure.
+Furthermore, as already discussed (Chapter 1), the omnipresence of change and the non-static climate are consistent with heavy-tailed distributions, as will be further illustrated in Digression 3.H.